k4rriL/online_game_store/README.md

 #### Mobile Friendly:
 The website was made mobile and tablet friendly by cleverly using the CSS-library Bootstrap and its features.
 The page will scale itself according to the size of the window use.
 Mobile friendliness has also been kept in mind when positioning items and in general design.
+A challenging thing was to make all the elements not overlap or overflow from their containers when resizing windows.

 #### Game/service interaction
 The complete set of game-service interaction features was implemented for the site.
 This includes saving and loading the game state data,